upb-lea/meta_RL_PMSM/README.md

 ## Applying the Test Routine

 To evaluate a checkpoint's quality the routine [meta_test.py](Code/Routines/meta_test.py) can be used.
 You have to specify the folder of the saved agent (its hyperparameters have to be saved in its parent folder).
-You can optionally use the -b flag a
+Executing this script will apply the test routine on every motor and return the a value representing its measured control quality.
+You can optionally use the -b flag to instead execute only a smaller test routine and save the replay buffer for analysis and visualization.
+The results are saved in the same folder as the tested agent.
+Another option is to use the -id flag to test the agent only on a specific motor.